Leyton, Waltham Forest

 Lugetune, the farmstead or estate by the River Lea, was first mentioned in a document written c.1050.
 Domesday Book rendered the name as Leintune and it first appeared as Leyton in 1226.
 The village was later also known as Low Leyton, from its setting on the river’s flood plain; a patch of Leyton Marsh survives near Lea Bridge.

 Walnut Tree House, also called Essex Hall, is probably the borough’s oldest structure – though there is no record of precisely when it was built or for whom.
 Its timber-framed core dates from roughly 1500, with matching wings added later.
-The house is presently a private members’ club, shown in the photo on the right.
+The house is presently a private members’ club.

 St Mary’s church was built in 1658 but, like Walnut Tree House, it has since been much extended and altered.